ComputingVictor/Yelp_Stars/README.md

 This is the final project for the subject Machine Learning of CUNEF Master´s in Data Science.
 The objective of this project is to study the [Yelp dataset](https://www.yelp.com/dataset/download), find business cases and to create predictive models.

-obtain the probability that one establisment get high score (four or five stars).
-It will be applied different types of Machine Learning models comparing the results that were found and determine the model that is the optimum.
-To get this we have made differents transformations to the original dataset.

 ## Business Case